claudiobarsante/moshify/README.md

 ## A fake cloud  hosting  page with plain HTML, CSS and javascript.
 Mobile-first development and BEM convention in CSS ⚡

-- 🤓 I'm sharing this website that's a result of 3 series course - The Ultimate HTML5 & CSS3 Series -  from Mosh Hamadaniome.
+- 🤓 I'm sharing this website that's a result of 3 series course - The Ultimate HTML5 & CSS3 Series -  from Mosh Hamadani.
 It's always good to review the basics and brush our technique.

 - For animation we use AOS <a href='https://michalsnik.github.io/aos/'>https://michalsnik.github.io/aos/</a>